What Do Americans Think?

 By requiring a federally supervised secret ballot election, unions and employers could not agree to deny employees the right to vote in private.

-85% of non-union households were strongly/somewhat supportive.
+76% of all households were strongly/somewhat supportive.

-83% of union households were strongly/somewhat supportive.
+76% of union households were strongly/somewhat supportive.

 Currently, labor law allows unions to deduct money for supporting political campaigns from an employee’s paycheck without obtaining prior approval.
 Only by following the often onerous procedure to demand a refund of partial dues or by resigning from a union can employees guarantee that their money will not support candidates or a political party.
 The process is often overly complicated, completely unregulated, and rife with intimidation.
 By requiring that union members opt-in rather than having to pursue a refund of dues, employee rights will be better protected.